mpdf/mpdf.github.io/reference/pdf-files-adobe/pdf-reference.md

 modification_time: 2015-08-05T12:03:04+00:00
 ---

-<p>'PDF Reference' provides a description of the Portable Document Format, and can be downloaded from Adobe at <a href="http://www.adobe.com/devnet/pdf/pdf_reference.html">http://www.adobe.com/devnet/pdf/pdf_reference.html</a> and <a href="http://www.adobe.com/devnet/pdf/pdf_reference_archive.html">http://www.adobe.com/devnet/pdf/pdf_reference_archive.html</a></p>
+'PDF Reference' provides a description of the Portable Document Format, and can be downloaded from Adobe at <a href="http://www.adobe.com/devnet/pdf/pdf_reference.html">http://www.adobe.com/devnet/pdf/pdf_reference.html</a> and <a href="http://www.adobe.com/devnet/pdf/pdf_reference_archive.html">http://www.adobe.com/devnet/pdf/pdf_reference_archive.html</a>

-<p>PDF files produced from this program are marked as %PDF1.4</p>
+PDF files produced from this program are marked as %PDF1.4

 <table class="table"> <thead>
 <tr>
 <td>PDF Reference Manual